xyz-leo/telegram-bot/README.md

 👤 User data - Request your data usage.

 💰 Exchange Rate - Search for the exchange rate of the Real (BRL) against another currency, at the last closing price or on a specific date.
 Example: /cotacao USD or /cotacao EUR YYYY-MM-DD.

+🎉 Holidays - Lists the national holidays for a given year.

 ❓ Help – Shows usage instructions.